rhomobile/rhodes/README.md

 Rhodes
 ===

 The [Rhodes framework](http://github.com/rhomobile/rhodes) is a framework for building locally executing, device-optimized mobile applications for smartphone devices.
 These applications are optimized for interacting with transactional enterprise application backends (with synced local data via [RhoSync](http://github.com/rhomobile/rhosync)).
-Rhodes is available for iPhone, Windows Mobile, and Research in Motion (Blackberry) smartphones.
+Rhodes is available for iPhone, Android, Windows Mobile, and Research in Motion (Blackberry) smartphones.

 Rhodes is available as an open source product under the MIT license.
 For developers interested a commercial license is still [available](http://rhomobile.com/products/rhodes/license/).